naghamo/walleproject/README.md

 ### App

-Download the app in yout smartphone https://www.mediafire.com/file/tlypqw714ftirjs/WALLE.apk/file
+Download the app in your smartphone https://www.mediafire.com/file/tlypqw714ftirjs/WALLE.apk/file

-Open the app, go to settings and change the ip address acording to your raspberry pi
+Open the app, go to settings and change the ip address according to your raspberry pi

 ---------------